 - VOYAGE Exchange – personal concierge service.
 This can be helpful for arranging things like restaurant reservations, limo transfers or concert tickets.

-- Complimentary unlimited Plaza Premium Lounge access including 1 accompanying guest.
+- Complimentary unlimited Plaza Premium Lounge access.
 This covers around 80 airport lounges worldwide including 4 in Singapore.
-Offer valid until 31st December 2018, and includes supplementary cardholders.*
+Offer valid until 31st December 2020.*

-- Free airport limo transfer for each $3,000 spent in a month, capped at 2 free transfers earned per month.
+- Free airport limo transfer for each $3,000 spent per month, capped at 2 free transfers earned per month.
 Each limo transfer earned is then valid for three months.

-* – Technically this reverts to 2 complimentary visits per year after 31st December 2018, but the unlimited access deal was renewed last year, and so is likely to renewed be again.
+* Technically this reverts to 2 complimentary visits per year after 31st December 2020, but the unlimited access deal was renewed for the last three years, and so is likely to renewed be again.

-The OCBC Voyage is one of the few credit cards in Singapore allowing you to pay your income tax bill using your credit card and accrue the usual miles earning rate.
-While this facility is already available for any credit card through CardUp (see our article), the processing fee using the OCBC method is 1.9%, compared to 2.6% with CardUp, so it’s therefore a much better deal to use the OCBC Voyage.
+The OCBC Voyage is one of the few credit cards in Singapore that has allowed you to pay your income tax bill using your credit card and accrue miles for the transaction.

 - Annual Income Tax Bill: $5,000